Combined Detection¶

-In Guance, in addition to setting different monitoring rules based on various data ranges, you can also combine the results of multiple monitors through expressions into one monitor, ultimately triggering alerts based on the combined results.
+In addition to setting different detection rules based on different data ranges, you can also combine the results of multiple monitors through an expression into one monitor, and ultimately trigger alerts based on the combined results.

 Detection Frequency¶

-Combined monitoring does not have a fixed detection frequency but rather makes judgments based on the event states of the selected monitors.
-Since the detection frequencies of individual monitors may differ, it selects the highest detection frequency for synchronization.
+The combined monitoring does not have a fixed detection frequency, but rather makes judgments based on the event states of the selected monitors.
+Since the detection frequencies of each monitor may not be the same, the highest detection frequency is selected for judgment.

-For example: Monitor A has a detection frequency of 5 minutes, and Monitor B has a detection frequency of 1 hour.
-Therefore, the combined monitor A&&B follows B’s frequency (once every hour).
-After B triggers a detection, it combines Monitor B's detection results with the latest detection result from Monitor A for logical judgment.
+For example: Monitor A has a detection frequency (5 minutes), Monitor B has a detection frequency (1 hour).
+Therefore, for the combined monitor A&&B, it follows B for judgment (once every hour).
+After B triggers a detection, it combines the latest detection result from Monitor B with the most recent detection result from Monitor A to perform a logical judgment.

 Detection Configuration¶